eigerco/polkavm-move/README.md

 ```

 ## Running on pallet-revive
+In this tutorial, we'll walk through compiling a simple Move module, deploying it to a local Polkadot node running the pallet-revive runtime, and executing a transaction that interacts with Move-based logic on-chain.
+By the end of the guide, you'll see how Move contracts compiled to RISC-V can be instantiated and executed inside the Polkadot ecosystem using PolkaVM.

+We’ll use a sample Move module that writes a value into global storage and then call it using a manually constructed selector.
+The purpose is to demonstrate the full flow—from compilation to contract execution—using our custom runtime.

 - First run all the tests in [polkavm-move](https://github.com/eigerco/polkavm-move) repo (this generates all the .polkavm files).
+We'll use the `storage` example, which is a simple Move module that interacts with global storage.
 - Clone our fork of [polkadot-sdk](https://github.com/eigerco/polkadot-sdk).
 - Run the node from within the clone: `RUST_LOG="error,sc_rpc_server=info,runtime::revive=debug" cargo run --release --bin substrate-node -- --dev`
 - Log in to the Web GUI at https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer
 - Go to the Extrinsics, choose 'revive'.
-- Choose instantiateWithCode, with following settings
+- Choose `instantiateWithCode`, with following settings
   - value: 12345
   - gasLimit refTime: 1000000000000
   - gasLimit proofSize: 500000
   - storageDepositLimit: 12345678901234567890
   - code (choose the crates/move-to-polka/output/storage/storage.polkavm file)
   - data: 0xfa1e1f30 (see [How to find the call selector](#how_to_find_the_call_selector))
-- Check the logs for the H160 of the uploaded contract
+- Check the logs for the H160 of the uploaded contract.
+Logs can be found in the Block Explorer - search for the event `revive.instantiate` and get it details to read the contract address.
 - Choose 'call', fill in the H160 address of the contract, use same settings for the rest
-- Observe the logs, see that the code is called.
+- Observe the logs in the console (where you run the node), see that the code is called.
 Output should look like this:

 ```
 2025-07-31 11:40:21.022 DEBUG tokio-runtime-worker runtime::revive: move_byte_vec: MoveByteVector { ptr: 0x30558, capacity: 20, length: 18 }